TritonDataCenter/manta-mackerel/README.md

     bin/meter [-f configPath] [-w] [-c] [-r] -d date -j jobName

-where date is in some format readable by `Date.parse()` and jobNAme is one of `storage`, `compute`, `request`, `accessLogs`, or `summarizeDaily`.
+where date is in some format readable by `Date.parse()` (e.g. ISO-8601 or output from date(1)) and jobName is one of `storage`, `compute`, `request`, `accessLogs`, or `summarizeDaily`.
 Set the -w to use workflow to manage the metering job.
 Setting the -c flag will print the job manifest without creating a job.
 Setting the -r flag will automatically retry the job in the event of failures.

 Examples: